 - Reduce your intake of processed food products as much as possible.
 Only consume products such as tofu, soy milk and soy yogurt (which contain phytoestrogens) in moderation or avoid them altogether.

-You may additionally incorporate two powerful superfoods that can help to combat and prevent hormonal imbalance into your daily diet:
+You may additionally incorporate two powerful superfoods that might help to combat and prevent hormonal imbalance into your daily diet:

 - Maca: maca powder is an extremely versatile superfood made from a Peruvian root vegetable that's often referred to as the 'aphrodisiac of the Andes.’
-A renowned adaptogen, maca has a balancing and regulatory effect within the body and in particular on your hormone levels, making it an ideal superfood for the treatment and prevention of hormonal imbalance.
-Maca also has a beneficial effect on the glands (including the hypothalamus and pituitary gland) as well as the muscles, nerves and circulatory system.
-(Ley, 2003).
+A renowned adaptogen, maca has a balancing and regulatory effect within the body and in particular on your hormone levels, making it an ideal superfood for the treatment and prevention of hormonal imbalance (Ley, 2003).

 Both maca and ashwaganda are adaptogens, meaning that they have a regulatory and balancing effect, regardless of the type of hormone imbalance you happen to be suffering from.
 And whilst maca and ashwagandha powder might not always prevent hormonal imbalances entirely, they can certainly help to reduce the symptoms and promote healthy hormone balance in general.